bartekmal/project-bec/README.md

 # General info
-This is a project for analysis of Bose-Einstein correlations in pPb collisions (https://twiki.cern.ch/twiki/bin/viewauth/LHCbPhysics/BECpPb5TeV).

-## Data samples
-The data is stored in the IFT WG area on EOS:
-/eos/lhcb/wg/IonPhysics/analyses/bec_pPb_2013.
+This is a project for analyzing data from the LHCb experiment at the Large Hadron Collider.
+It focuses on studying so-called Bose-Einstein correlations in proton-lead collisions.
+The data is stored in a dedicated working group area on the CERN EOS file system.

+Results of this analysis are [published](https://doi.org/10.1007/JHEP09(2023)172).
+Technical documentation is available in this [PhD thesis](https://cds.cern.ch/record/2804165).

 ## Submodules
 * DaVinci for ntuple production (https://gitlab.cern.ch/lhcb/DaVinci/-/tree/phys-hbtCorrelations)